 Vice President, ClearWay Minnesota

 Dr. Barbara Schillo has over 20 years of experience in conducting applied research, managing research and public health programs, and organizational management and leadership.
 As Vice President of ClearWay Minnesota, she leads research and cessation programs, coordinates efforts to translate knowledge into initiatives that reduce tobacco use, and provides the organization strategic and administrative leadership.
 She currently serves on the Board of Directors for the North American Quitline Consortium and has served as a community faculty member in the Department of Psychology at Metropolitan State University.
-Dr. Schillo received her doctorate in community psychology from Michigan State University and a B.A. in psychology from the University of Minnesota.
+Dr. Schillo received her doctorate in community psychology from Michigan State University and a B.A. degree in psychology from the University of Minnesota.
 She grew up in rural Minnesota, currently resides in Maplewood, and spends as much of her free time as she can on the south shore of Lake Superior.

 Director, Treasury & Payment Solutions, BMO Harris Bank

 Ryan Carlson is a Director in BMO Harris Bank's Treasury and Payment Solutions business where he advises middle market companies and mid-corporates on cash management best practices.
 Prior to joining BMO in 2016, Carlson spent 13 years with Wells Fargo in various lines of business, including Treasury Management, Business Banking, Community Banking and Home Mortgage.
 He is a graduate of Bethel University in St. Paul where he studied Communication and Business.
 Ryan has been personally impacted by lupus as a close family friend has courageously fought the disease for over a decade.
 Consequently, Ryan has seen firsthand the critical role Lupus Link Minnesota plays in raising awareness and mobilizing resources to help overcome the challenges lupus presents to those affected.
 A native of Wadena, he lives with his wife, Amy, and their two children in the Twin Cities.